“The only true wisdom is in knowing you know nothing.”

 Knowledge management is becoming more and more important for businesses to stay competitive.

 Even though knowledge management has been a recognized field for a long time, its star is on the rise.
 Even PMI, the world’s leading professional association for project management, is considering including knowledge management as the tenth knowledge area to it’s existing body of project management practices.
-These practices are gaining momentum as more and more companies recognize the dramatic impact that good knowledge management can have on their businesses.
+These practices are gaining momentum as more and more companies recognize the dramatic impact that the best knowledge management tools can have on their businesses.
 In addition, distributed workforces are on the rise, which means more organizations than ever need to enable their teams to work and collaborate from multiple geographical locations.

 Processes, projects, and products are constantly evolving to be better and better, because to stagnate in today’s world is to quickly be made obsolete.
 Progress is unstoppable.
 Progress is made through vibrant exchanges of ideas and collaborative environments that spark innovation.
 As such, the trend in knowledge management is leaning more and more towards “social knowledge management,” meaning that knowledge is not only circulated within an an organization, but also among its customers and out in the marketplace, so determining what is relevant or valuable becomes a collective effort.